bottledcode/RFC/drafts/short-class.md

 #### Attributes

-Attributes may also be used with short classes:
+Attributes can be used with short classes:

 ```php
 #[MyAttribute]